COLLECTIVE DYSFUNCTION

 And we accept it, even when we don't like it we accept that this chaos is happening and think there's nothing we can do about it.

-But this or something like it is what we could expect from a culture which only looks for security and safety by focusing.
+This or something like it is what we could expect from a culture which only looks for understanding and safety by focusing.

 Abstract Reality